 Blenheim is very much a car-oriented town.
 This is because the population of Blenheim isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The percentage of people in Blenheim who are college-educated is somewhat higher than the average US community of 21.84%: 27.08% of adults in Blenheim have at least a bachelor's degree.
+The overall education level of Blenheim is somewhat higher than in the average US city of 21.84%: 27.08% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Blenheim in 2022 was $36,517, which is upper middle income relative to South Carolina and the nation.
 This equates to an annual income of $146,068 for a family of four.
 However, Blenheim contains both very wealthy and poor people as well.
 Blenheim also has one of the higher rates of people living in poverty in the nation, with 33.33% of its population below the federal poverty line.